brdrjmpr/example-jsdoc/.github/ISSUE_TEMPLATE/another-bug-report.md

 ---
-name: buenro
+name: SE Bug Report
-about: the benjamins
+about: reports a bug
 labels: horse, rider, tall
 title: this is the test issue template
 ---